Back to Blog

 What about "FREE Beats"?

 You may have been on youtube looking for beats and saw the word [FREE] next to the title of a beat and thought that it meant "free for profit use"; NO!.
 When it comes to free beats on sites like youtube or soundcloud, it typically means it is free to for non-profit use meaning, that you can not use that versio of the beat for profit or to make money off of it.
 Typically a producer list the beat as free because welllets be honest, alot of artist are looking for free beats when they are first starting out, and what better way to get your beat out there than to list your beat as free (even though its not).
 You may have also experienced frustration when clicking the description of the beat you like and see a purchase link.
 Dont fret alot of producers still offer the free version allowing you to demo and write to before your decide to purchase the beat.

-One thing you should be aware of, is to never post a song on any streaming platform using a "FREE" beat.
+One thing you should be aware of, is to never post a song on any streaming platform using a "FREE" beat (unless you are given permission from the producer).
 If this is done the producer can come after you and have your song taken down

 I hope this post helped give you a better understanding a the different types of license and how to choose the best one based on your needs.
 There are tons of options to choose from when buying beats and even where to buy or who to buy from.
 As long as you make the initial step to start making progress and never give up, you will see results.
 I wish you nothing but the best in your musical journey and cant wait to hear you as the next big artist to break out!